levysoft/HackerNews-CommentLinkHighlighter/README.md

     - [Tampermonkey for Safari](https://tampermonkey.net/?ext=dhdg&browser=safari)
 2. Navigate to the desired script in the `/scripts` directory.
 3. Click on the script file to view it, then click the "Raw" button to open the raw script file.
-4. Tampermonkey should automatically recognize the script and display an installation window..
+4. Tampermonkey should automatically recognize the script and display an installation window.
 Click "Install" to proceed.

+### Installation with Greasemonkey (for Firefox users)
+If you are a **Firefox** user and prefer **Greasemonkey**, the scripts should also work in this environment.
+However, since our installation guide is optimized for Tampermonkey, we invite you to follow the general instructions provided by Greasemonkey's documentation to add userscripts to your browser.

 ## Feedback and Contributions
 Your feedback is highly appreciated!
 If you have suggestions, bugs to report, or improvements, feel free to open an issue or a pull request in the GitHub repository.
 If you would like to contribute to the project, pull requests are welcome.